rinz0x0cruz/100-DaysOfYara/README.md

 * write my own yara rules based on IoCs of such families
 * link it to vt-intelligence

--> If the True Positives are above 70-80%, I'll be writing yara rules for a malware generalizing algorithm
+<b>If the True Positives are above 70-80%, I'll be writing yara rules for a malware generalizing algorithm</b>